Contributions to improve the ringing of hummingbirds and sunbirds

 Reference:

 Chacon, G. (May 19, 2022).
-Contributions to improve Hummingbird ringing.
-BirdRing. https://birdring.net/hummingbird/
+Contributions to improve the ringing of hummingbirds and sunbirds.
+BirdRing. https://birdring.net/hummingbird